Pandaqi/Pandaqi-Studio/pandaqi-studio/content/starry-skylines/_index.md

 * [Titillium Web](https://fonts.google.com/specimen/Titillium+Web) for the body text
 * [Montserrat Subrayada](https://fonts.google.com/specimen/Montserrat+Subrayada) for the headers

-Because the first font looked "space-y", while legible.Tthe second font looked like the letters were skylines.
+Because the first font looked "space-y", while legible.
+The second font looked like the letters were skylines.
 Perfect!

-I've also written a detailed devlopment log about the whole process of creating this game: [(Devlog) Starry Skylines](/blog/boardgames/starry-skylines/devlog-starry-skylines)

-Wondering what a game looks like?
-Here are some of our test games.

-About the screenshots of real games: yeah, we couldn't find any white paper, therefore we used yellow ones.
-This is a section of the campaign I played with two players; there are more games on the backside of these papers.